ABOUT NEW DRAGONS

 Knowing how to swim is not required to join the team.
 During practices on the water, members always have a personal flotation device (PFD) equipped.
 During some regattas, PFDs are mandatory, and in others, PFDs are optional.
 However, you will always have the option to wear a PFD if you feel uncomfortable or unsafe without one.

 For the off-season and tryouts, our training slots and fit tests are completely free.
-The team fees will not be finalized until February, but our costs are typically one of the
+The team fees will not be finalized until February, but our costs are typically lower than most teams.

 During the off-season, veterans from the New Dragons team will be leading training slots in the gym.
 We focus on developing strength and endurance using a variety of workouts that are easily accessible in the gym.
 On Saturdays, the team meets to train together outside in Queen’s Park, weather allowing.